mkothuru-sanity-testing/javascript-api-vulnarabilitiestest-1/README.md

 # Verademo API

 ## What is this about  d
 Verademo API is very simple API for the Verademo Java Application that can be found here: [https://github.com/veracode/verademo-javascript-api](https://github.com/veracode/verademo-javascript-api).
-It allows you to use almost the same functionality as the web application, only as an API.
+It allows you to use almost the same functionality as the web application, only as an API.   d
 It's used as a demo application to run static code analysis, software composition analysis and dynamic API scanning.
 There will be findings for all differnt type of scanning technologies.  test test test
 Static Findings
 <img src="https://github.com/veracode/verademo-javascript-api/blob/main/pictures/static_findings.png" width="800" />